yfde/comp3021/README.md

 ### Deadlock Condition

-- None of the boxes in the map is movable while the winning condition has not been satisfied.
+- Deadlock checking is not required.
+It is more about algorithm design and out of scope of this course.
+- Game should exit either when the game is won or the player performs `Exit` action.

 ### Map Validation